pitsianis/Leiden.jl/README.md

 ## Usage

-The module export a single function, `leiden`.
+The module exports a single function, `leiden`.
 The function is used to run a γ-specific search using Leiden.
 It returns a clustering configuration.

 ```julia